arangodb/docs/3.4/http/hot-backup.md

 The below APIs exclusively handle POST action.

 {% hint 'warning' %}
-Make sure to understand all [aspects](hot-backup-restore-introduction.html) of hot backups most of all the [requirements and limitations](hot-backup-restore-limitations.html), before using the API.
+Make sure to understand all aspects of [hot backups](../hot-backup-restore-introduction.html), most of all the [requirements and limitations](../hot-backup-restore-limitations.html), before using the API.
 {% endhint %}